mc962/hayai/README.md

 Hayai requires the Ruby language, as well as git and the Bundler gem to be installed on the system.
-The framework may be downloaded from github by running `git clone https://github.com/mc962/hayai.git` Open a terminal window and navigate into the project directory Run `bundle install` in the terminal and follow any directions given to you such as installing any requirements that are needed for the application to run.
+The framework may be downloaded from github by running `git clone https://github.com/mc962/hayai.git` Open a terminal window and navigate into the project directory Run `bundle install` in the terminal and follow any directions given such as installing any requirements that are needed for the application to run.
 After the system is setup, run the commands below in the terminal to get things started!

 ### Application Start
 As a purely Ruby-based application, a Hayai server can be easily be launched by typing Ruby *application_name*.
-The application may be tested by running `ruby bin/hayai.rb`.
+The demo application may be tested by running `ruby bin/config.ru`.
 If an error is thrown saying that no database is found, run the database setup using `ruby db/db_setup.rb`.
+The database may be setup by entering the appropriate information in the DATABASE_URL environment variable, which may be recorded in a `.env` file located in the project's root directory.
+Be that this file is added to your `.gitignore` file so that it is not committed to github, or do not put place any compromising credentials in it.

 ### Interacting With Hayai

-Hayai is capable of all 4 of the basic Create, Read, Update, and Destroy actions.

 #### Demo App Instructions
 The following are instructions for the demo app bundled into the this repository.
 After